SharpSync/docs/datasources/swx/readme.md

 * If the login succeed you should see the `Primary Component Identifier` listed
 * This is the preferred method of working with the BOM

+## Push a Bill of Materials to SharpSync

+Pushing data from SolidWorks to SharpSync is easy and straight forward.
+To push a Bill of Materials (BOM) to SharpSync do the following:

+* Open a part or assembly file
+* Make sure you've logged in to SharpSync (Click the login button at least once)
+* Click the Push BOM button